dhinupriya/EntrataQuizApp/quiz-frontend/README.md

 ## ✨ Features

-- **AI-Powered Quiz Generation**: Create quizzes on any topic with just a topic and description
+- **AI-Powered Quiz Generation**: Create quizzes on any topic with just a topic input
 - **Interactive Quiz Interface**: Beautiful, responsive design with smooth navigation
 - **Real-time Progress Tracking**: Visual progress bar and question navigation
 - **Comprehensive Scoring**: Detailed feedback and explanations for each question